Consultancy & projects

 - Appointment of a project team at the customer

-- Workshop: Orientation, goals, requirements, processes and user stories
+- Workshop: Orientation, goals, customer journey and media channels, requirements, processes and user stories

 - Pre-selection of suitable systems